Groups with infinitely many ends acting analytically on the circle: Acknowledgements

 However, in our setting, it is not an invariant affine structure, but an invariant \emph{projective structure} that we intend to build.
 The relevant quantity is no longer the nonlinearity, but the \emph{Schwarzian derivative} of diffeomorphisms of one-dimensional manifolds.

 The first step of the proof will be to use a control of the \emph{projective} distortion.
-Instead of using gaps of Cantor sets, we substitute them by considering the orbit of a non expandable point.
-The control of the distortion is ensured by taking advantage of the Markov partition for groups acting minimally with property~$\pstar$, whose construction we recall in~\S\ref{sc:Markovp}.
-The criterion for two points of the orbit to determine the same end will be given in Lemma~\ref{distinguishends}.
+Instead of using gaps of Cantor sets, we substitute them by considering the orbit $X$ of a non-expandable point $x_0\in\NE$.
+The control of the distortion is ensured by taking advantage of the Markov partition for groups acting minimally with property~$\pstar$, whose construction has been described in~\S~\ref{sc:Markovp}.

+This allows to define a function $Q$ on the orbit $X$ of $x_0$, that we call the \emph{Schwarzian energy} and is analogue to \eqref{functionN}.
+As for the function $N$, the Schwarzian energy has a well-defined extension to the space of ends of the Schreier graph $\Sch(X,\mathcal G)$ (Lemma~\ref{distinguishends}).

-As second step, we suppose that the orbit of a non expandable point has finitely many ends and try to find a contradiction.
-The same argument, using Sternberg's linearization theorem, allows one to construct a chart with projective holonomy (see Lemma~\ref{projectiveholonomy}).
+Secondly, we first suppose that the Schwarzian energy takes only finitely many values on the space of ends of $\Sch(X,\mathcal G)$.
+We obtain an intermediate result, that it is interesting on its own: the group is $C^r$ conjugate to a subgroup of some finite covering of $\PSL(2,\R)$ (Theorem~\ref{t:rigidity}).
+The strategy follows the lines of our proof of Duminy's Theorem.
+As above we take an element with a hyperbolic fixed point; using Sternberg's linearization theorem, this allows one to construct a chart with projective holonomy (see Lemma~\ref{projectiveholonomy}).
 Using the minimality of the action, we extend this chart to a projective structure: this is Lemma~\ref{projstructure}.
-Finally, when considering group actions, this leads to a contradiction: there can be no non expandable point.
+Finally, relying on Kuiper-Goldman's classification of the automorphisms groups of a projective structure on $\T$, we find that the group is virtually a discrete subgroup of $\PSL(2,\R)$, with non-expandable points, and thus virtually free.